-To complete the analysis, we need to show the effect of maintaining Kraft inequality on the complexity of the algorithm.
+To complete the analysis we need to show the effect of maintaining the Kraft inequality on the complexity of the algorithm.
 Consider the scenario when, as a result of moving subtrees one level up, all the weights at a level move up to the next level that already had other weights.
 As a result, the number of levels that contain leaves decreases.
-It is possible that within a single iteration the number of such levels decreases to half its value.
-If this happens for several iterations, the amount of work done by the algorithm would have been significantly large compared to, $k$, the actual number of distinct codeword lengths.
+It is possible that within a single iteration the number of the levels that contain leaves decreases to half its value.
+If this happens for several iterations, the amount of work done by the algorithm would have been significantly larger compared to $k$, the actual number of the final distinct codeword lengths.
 Fortunately, this scenario will not happen quite often.
 In the next lemma, we bound the number of iterations performed by the algorithm by $2k$.
-We also show that at any step of the algorithm the number of levels that are assigned weights, and hence the number of iterations performed, is at most twice the number of the distinct optimal codeword lengths for the weights that have been assigned so far.
-The proof of the lemma is deferred to the appendix.
+We even show---the stronger result---that at any step of the algorithm the number of levels that are assigned weights at this point is at most twice the number of the final distinct codeword lengths for the weights that have been assigned so far.